istio/old_mixer_repo/doc/dev/adapter-development-walkthrough.md

 *bazel-bin/adapter/*mysampleadapter*/~lib~/istio.io/mixer/adapter/*mysampleadapter*.a*

-Now we have the basic skeleton of adapter with empty implementation for interfaces for 'metric' Templates.
+Now we have the basic skeleton of adapter with empty implementation for interfaces for 'metric' templates.
 Later steps adds the core code for this adapter.

 # Step 2: Write adapter configuration

-Since this Adapter just prints the data it receives from Mixer into a file, the adapter configuration will take the path of that file as a configuration field.
+Since this adapter just prints the data it receives from Mixer into a file, the adapter configuration will take the path of that file as a configuration field.

-Create the config proto file under 'config' dir
+Create the config proto file under the 'config' dir

 ```
-mkdir config && touch config/config.proto
+mkdir config
 ```

+Create a new config.proto file inside the config directory

-Copy the following content in the `config/config.proto`.
+Copy the following content to the `config/config.proto` file.

 ```
 syntax = "proto3";